 Ikktighar Furiit – ‘Greetings.’
 A common greeting, to some Kai’Siri moderns overly formal, but in typical use considered casual but not rude.
 This greeting may be used with superiors or elders without being considered rude or overly familiar.

 Talotaa frang.
 Talotaa kas.
-Talotaa tranga suulaat. – “Be safe.
-Be well.
+Talotaa tranga suulaat. – “Be well.
+Be safe.
 Be brilliant as the stars.”
 A common expression when used in the context of offering temporary farewell.
 The word for safe also translates as strong, as the Kai’Siri consider safety to lie in one’s strength or readiness.

 Bruuk! – an expletive, refers to an unpleasant bodily function associated metaphorically with unfavorable circumstances or ill fortune.
 Translates to Terran English “crap!” and less sanitized versions of same.